safiyaaideed/sole-mate/README.md

 #  Identification of the problem you are trying to solve by building this particular marketplace app.
-This particular marketplace was built so that it was easier for
+This particular marketplace was built so that it was easier for anyone who wants to buy sneakers online for a cheaper price.
+Most sneaker resell stores upsell the sneakers by almost triple their worth when they are more rare limited items.
+This marketplace (Sole-Mate) strives to gice the best prices available.

 # 	Why is it a problem that needs solving?

 # A link (URL) to your deployed app (i.e. website)